onenorth/content-anonymizer/README.md

 ### Supported Fields

-The following field types and anonymization options are supported by the Data Anonymizer.
+The following field types and anonymization options are supported by the Data Anonymizer:

 * Date
     * Past